Health Travel Advice for Samoa

 SPECIAL TRAVEL ADVICE FOR EBOLA DISEASE PREVENTION

-1. The Special Health Declaration Form should be filled in flight before arrival
+3. The Special Health Declaration Form for Samoa should be filled in for all travelers in-flight before arrival.

-2. Be aware of symptoms of Ebola viral infection (sudden fever, intense weakness, muscle pain, headache, vomiting, diarrhea, rash and sometimes bleeding)
+4. Be aware of signs and symptoms of Ebola infection (sudden fever, intense weakness, muscle pain, headache, vomiting, diarrhea, rash and sometimes bleeding)

-- Due to the current Chikungunya viral disease, travellers to Samoa are advised to take extra precautions from getting bitten by mosquitoes.
+· Due to the current Dengue Fever outbreak, travelers to Samoa are advised to take extra precautions from getting bitten by mosquitoes.

-- Due to regional outbreaks of Dengue fever, Zika viruses and Measles with the potential to cause an outbreak, please ensure you are disease free before travelling.
-Should you become ill, notify the nearest Medical Facility or Ministry of Health immediately.
+· Due to regional outbreaks of Dengue fever, Chikungunya, Zika viruses and Measles with the potential to cause an outbreak, please ensure you are disease free before traveling.
+Should you become ill, please notify the nearest Medical Facility or Ministry of Health immediately.

-- Due also to global outbreaks of Polio, Ebola Haemorrhagic Fever and MERS-CoV ensure you notify us, if you have travelled to Outbreak regions / Countries within the last 30 days.
+· Due also to global outbreaks of Polio, Ebola Haemorrhagic Fever and MERS-CoV ensure you notify us, if you have traveled to Outbreak regions / Countries within the last 30 days.
 Should you become ill, notify the nearest Medical Facility or Ministry of Health immediately.